Mistakes to Avoid When Processing Orders on Amazon & eBay

 Mis-picks are a signifigant and costly customer service issue, with each mis-pick resulting in a retailer not delivering the products needed to satisfy its customers, and each one has to be sent back at your expense.
 Warehouse mis-picks and quantity mistakes are due to human error.
 You should implement a set schedule for picking and packing that’s universally recognized so all employees knows it, and be sure to train new employees to use it .

 Use a barcode scanner in conjunction with stock control software to help with this to increase accuracy when picking and packing, enhance order fulfillment and reduce quantity errors associated with human slip-ups.
-However, remember that using a barcode scanner alone is not enough and that integrating an Amazon and eBay inventory management system will help in increasing accuracy.
+However, remember that using a barcode scanner alone is not enough and that integrating an eBay and Amazon inventory management system will help in increasing accuracy.

 Need a cloud based inventory management software?
 Try Veeqo.